 HEALTHY VENDING OPTIONS IN HOSPITALS

 British hospitals are receiving criticism for their vending machine selections.
 Snack vending machines in English hospitals offer a fairly standard line-up of snack choices.
-The criticism is due to the lack of healthy choices and a tendency to offer high-calorie snacks from vending machines in an establishment that is supposed to promote and exemplify health.
+The criticism is due to the lack of healthy vending options and a tendency to offer high-calorie snacks from vending machines in an establishment that is supposed to promote and exemplify health.

 A survey performed by the World Cancer Research Fund found that 73% of English health trusts do not have a policy on the food sold in their vending machines.
 67% of hospitals that responded stated that they offered at least one healthier option for each product type, but that falls behind Welsh and Scottish policies.
 In both other nations, their governments have had guidelines in place for hospital vending machines since 2008 that recommend they be stocked with at least 30% healthier choice products.